jalvesaq/Nvim-R/R/comment.md

 having different key bindings just for R. Anyway, below is the old documentation on this feature.

-Nvim-R can comment and uncomment code, but this feature is turned off by default because most people use a comment plugin for this task.
+Vim-R can comment and uncomment code, but this feature is turned off by default because most people use a comment plugin for this task.
 To turn it on, put in your `vimrc`: